MikaelaAndrea/kiyaakbp99/README.md

 *****
 ## :brown_heart:**Kia Sherrice**
 Kia Sherrice, 21 years of age popularly known in the Philippines as **Kish Pagunsan**.
-Takes up Bachelor of Science in Information Technology major in Multimedia in West Visayas State University.
+Takes up Bachelor of Science in Information Technology Major in Multimedia in West Visayas State University.

-I am a minimalist person, dreamer, believer of God, a designer and a writer.
+I am a minimalist person, a dreamer, believer of God, a designer and a writer.
 I love to take and edit random photos.
 I find peace when I'm in the mountain or in a beach.
 *****
 ## :seedling:I'm currently learning...